Create a Survey in less than 60 seconds!

 Blog Best Of

-Social distancing has become the new norm since the onset of pandemic Covid-19.
-As a result, physical shopping has come to a halt, and customers have shifted to e-commerce platform to satiate their needs.
+Though physical shopping has regained momentum since the pandemic, many customers still prefer to use e-commerce platforms to satiate their needs.
 Therefore, e-commerce players who could enhance customer experience with a technological tool like AR have successfully paved their way to the door of their prospective buyers.
+So, what’s the outcome?
+Augmented reality customer experience!

 But what is this AR?